MORLING STUDENT SERVICES

 - Providing alternative assessment or examination tasks.

 The College is committed to respecting privacy and maintaining confidentiality, and will only share information when readily offered by the student or permitted.
-Students can share their situation with the Dean of Students and Registrar.
+Students can share their situation with the Dean of Students and/or Director of Student Services.

 Please note that students may be asked to provide appropriate documentation where necessary.